Keio University

 Relationship with Fukuzawa

 Was the relationship between Fukuzawa and Obata always good?
 In 1887, Fukuzawa began to think about establishing specialized departments and turning Keio University into a "university."
-Nobukichi Koizumi, who was then serving in the Ministry of Finance, was welcomed as the Chancellor, and under him, reforms were to be carried out by Sadashiro Hamano, Ikunoshin Kadono, and Eiji Masuda.
+He welcomed Nobukichi Koizumi, who was then serving in the Ministry of Finance, as the Chancellor, and under him, reforms were to be carried out by Sadashiro Hamano, Ikunoshin Kadono, and Eiji Masuda.
 However, Obata's name was not there.
-Fukuzawa's nephew Hikojiro Nakamigawa was worried and advised Fukuzawa, but Fukuzawa replied that it was "unnecessary worry" and that Obata would take the position of "advisor" or "retired status" (letter dated October 1, 1887).
+Fukuzawa's nephew Hikojiro Nakamigawa was worried and made a suggestion to Fukuzawa, but Fukuzawa replied that it was "unnecessary worry" and that Obata would take the position of "advisor" or "retired status" (letter dated October 1, 1887).

 Obata's reaction at this time is not clear.
-However, at the end of 1877, he had been forced to return from London, where he had planned to stay for a year, after just over six months.
-While being consulted by Fukuzawa about closing the school during a period of deteriorating management, he bore the operation of Keio University on his shoulders.
+However, at the end of 1877, he had been forced to return from London after just over six months when he had planned to stay for a year.
+During a period of deteriorating management, he took on the operation of Keio University on his shoulders while being consulted by Fukuzawa about closing the school.
 In a lecture he gave in 1883 at the request of students, he had to make excuses, saying, "I am usually occupied with administrative affairs and cannot simply focus my eyes on books.
 Therefore, I cannot give a sufficient lecture to satisfy you all."
 Obata had worked so hard for academic affairs.
-Was the sudden notice of retirement something he could accept?
-In the end, the Koizumi system did not go well, and it was Obata who settled things, becoming the President in March 1890.
+Was the sudden announcement of retirement something he could accept?
+In the end, the Koizumi system did not go well, and it was Obata who settled things, assuming the post of President in March 1890.

-Furthermore, in 1896, regarding the continuation of the college, which continued to run a large deficit, Obata, who was President at the time, agreed with Nakamigawa's plan to abolish the college and enhance the advanced courses.
+Furthermore, in 1896, regarding the continuation of the college, which continued to run a large deficit, Obata, who was then President, agreed with Nakamigawa's plan to abolish the college and enhance the advanced courses.
 The Board of Councilors decided on the abolition and the addition of subjects to the advanced courses.
 However, Fukuzawa insisted on its continuation to the end and overturned the decision at the next Board of Councilors meeting.
-Obata resigned as President on August 13, 1897, before a successor was even decided.
-As the head of the organization, he likely felt that ignoring the decision of the highest decision-making body was unacceptable.
-He became the Vice-Head of the Corporation less than eight months later, but in "Anecdotes of Mr. Obata (9)" in Jiji Shimpo, it is stated that since he was "not involved in school affairs" and only "oversaw the general outline of matters," he was "now at peace" and intended to return to Nakatsu.
-However, he was persuaded to stay by Fukuzawa, who said, "If not Obata, who else could be the second chief priest of this head temple?"
-He assumed the position of Head of Keio Gijuku in October 1901 after Fukuzawa's death and died of stomach cancer on April 16, 1905.
+Obata resigned as President on August 13, 1897, before a successor had even been decided.
+He likely felt that as the head of an organization, ignoring the decision of the highest decision-making body was unacceptable.
+He became the Vice-Chancellor less than eight months later, but in "Anecdotes of Master Obata (9)" in Jiji Shimpo, it is stated that since he was "not involved in Juku affairs" and only "oversaw the general outline of matters," he was "now at peace" and intended to return to Nakatsu.
+However, he was persuaded to stay by Fukuzawa, who said that if it were not for Obata, "who else could be the second chief priest of the head temple?"
+He assumed the post of Chancellor of Keio University in October 1901 after Fukuzawa's death and died of stomach cancer on April 16, 1905.
 His grave is at Shoun-ji Temple in Hiroo, Tokyo.

 The Importance of Obata Research

-Reading the minutes of the House of Peers, one can see scenes where even Obata's statements as a member were suspected of having Fukuzawa's opinion in the background, and Obata would counter that it was "my own individual thought."
+Reading the minutes of the House of Peers, one can see scenes where even Obata's statements as a member were suspected of having Fukuzawa's opinions in the background, and Obata would counter that they were "my own personal thoughts."
 It cannot be denied that not only the public but also Fukuzawa had a side that identified Obata with himself.

-From the writings and letters included in his first collected works, Obata's own social vision becomes clear, and it is evident that he was involved in the management of Keio University and Kojunsha as his own conviction.
-I hope that research will progress and Obata's achievements will be clarified from various perspectives.
-This will undoubtedly lead to the elucidation of who the actual bearers of Japan's modernization were—that is, the essence of the Meiji Restoration.
+From the works and letters included in the first Collected Works, Obata's own social vision becomes clear, and it is evident that he was involved in the management of Keio University and the Kojunsha as his own conviction.
+I hope that research will progress in the future and Obata's achievements will be clarified from various perspectives.
+This will undoubtedly lead to the elucidation of the essence of the Meiji Restoration—who the actual leaders of Japan's modernization were.

 People Surrounding Fukuzawa Yukichi